 Sometimes I can’t get warm.
-I had a head cold that was unwelcomingly making its way to my chest and the cold rain was helping its slow process.
-I was feeling run down but I was stubborn and mad at myself for letting myself get sick.
-Like everyone else, I hate being sick but more so because when I get sick, a strange sense of melancholy always comes over me.
+I had a head cold that was unwelcomingly making its way to my chest, and the cold rain was helping its slow process.
+I was feeling run down, but I was stubborn and mad at myself for letting myself get sick.
+Like everyone else, I hate feeling ill but more so because when I get sick, a strange sense of melancholy always comes over me.

 No matter how old you get, you still always want your mother when you’re sick.

 So I am sick, a bit melancholy, a bit lonely, and I couldn’t get the electric heater to adequately heat the water in the shower in our little Airbnb.
 I was now effectively feeling colder, sicker, and ready to just go back to bed.

 Sometimes I ask quietly for a sign.
 If I haven’t felt her presence in a while, or if I feel a bit melancholy, or if I am just a sick daughter wanting some familiar childlike comfort from a mother who is long gone.

 I gave myself those pep talks we all give ourselves to pull it together, so I pulled on as many sweaters as I brought with me and wrapped up as tightly as I could.

 The fresh air lifted my spirits a bit, and I met Barry and our close friends in a perfect and magical coffee shop that had been missed during my previous trips to Galway.
 I was feeling much better in this bright and cozy shop, having a warm coffee in my hands and being surrounded by good company.
 My hands were flipping through some artwork and postcards when I heard the first familiar notes ease their way into the air.

 It was a slowed down version, but the melody was instantly recognizable.
 It struck a chord, and my chest tightened a bit and tears started blurring the artwork that I held in my hands.